Cloud-CV/GSoC-Ideas/README.md

 4. Send a Pull Request

 ### Acknowledgements
-Based on the OpenSUSE mentoring project.
+Based on the OpenSUSE's excellent mentoring project.